 Things to be aware of when attempting to use 3D Foam:

-Foam color is also important: it is best to use the same color as your top thread as any excess foam would be less visible.
+- Foam colour is also important: it is best to use the same colour as your top thread as any excess foam would be less visible.

 Why is the 3D foam technique different?